Ramakrishna1967/Ai-studypal/README.md

 - **Transparent Code**: Fully open-source for community verification
 - **Secure Permissions**: Minimal required permissions for functionality

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](docs/CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)